Meet the CCMS President and Vice President, along with our Academic Chair and Clinical Lab Director.

 Academic Chair / Faculty

-M.A., Fellow in Thanatology, Certified Funeral Celebrant, Certified Funeral Celebrant Trainer
+Fellow in Thanatology, Certified Funeral Celebrant/Trainer, Certified Crematory Operator

 Teresa Dutko, M.A., FT, is Academic Chair and faculty member at CCMS.
 For 31 years she has taught the College’s social science curriculum, including courses such as Social Aspects of Death and Dying, Professional Relationships in Funeral Service, Psychology of Grief and Counseling and Aftercare in Funeral Service.
 Teresa coordinates the CCMS Assessment Program (CAP) designed to ensure student learning and improve institutional effectiveness.
 She also serves as the College’s liaison to the Higher Learning Commission (HLC), American Board of Funeral Service Education (ABFSE) and The International Conference of Funeral Service Examining Boards (ICFSEB).